DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

    Figure 4: DCC Packet Sniffer Block Diagram

 - **Power From Track** This part is optional.
 You can use the USB cable connected to your computer to power everything.
-If you want the sniffer to be self-contained, for example if you attach a display to see the data or use WiFi to connect to the sniffer from a phone or another computer, then you can power the sniffer from the track.
+If you want the sniffer to be self-contained, for example if you attach a display to see the data or use WiFi to connect to the sniffer from a phone or another computer, then you can power the sniffer from the track OR from batteries.

 - **DCC Signal Interface** This is the part that connects to your track and reads the DCC signal and converts it to a safe level for your microcontroller.
 This can be as simple as a diode, two resistors and an opto-isolator chip.